criogenox/Junit5-Testing-by-Solving-Foobar-Challenges/README.md

 > **_Some people have reported receiving an invitation after searching for specific coding-related terms on Google; or have received an invitation through a referral_** (or looking for how to remove stain from carpet; whichever occurs first)

+### Junit5 Implementation Details

    JUnit 5 is a popular open-source testing framework for Java applications.
 JUnit 5 provides several enhancements and new features making it more powerful and flexible for writing and executing tests.

 Key features used in current repo:

-* **Assertions API:**: it offers a wide range of assertion methods for validating results
+* **Assertions API:** it offers a wide range of assertion methods for validating results
-* **Parameterized Tests:**: a more flexible and expressive approach to writing parameterized tests, with other parameter-related annotations to define different sets of test data.
+* **Parameterized Tests:** a more flexible and expressive approach to writing parameterized tests, with other parameter-related annotations to define different sets of test data.
-* **Conditional Test Execution:**: concept of conditional test execution based on custom or predefined conditions.
+* **Conditional Test Execution:** concept of conditional test execution based on custom or predefined conditions.
-* **Test Instance Lifecycle:**: giving more control over the lifecycle of test instances, enabling more control over resource management and test isolation.
+* **Test Instance Lifecycle:** giving more control over the lifecycle of test instances, enabling more control over resource management and test isolation.
-* **Test Execution Order:**: allowing to define custom test execution orders by needs.
+* **Test Execution Order:** allowing to define custom test execution orders by needs.
 * **Nested Tests:** JUnit 5 supports nested tests, allowing you to group related tests within a test class.
 You can use the `@Nested` annotation to define nested test classes, which can have their own lifecycle methods and annotations.
 This feature helps in organizing and structuring tests in a more hierarchical manner.
-* **Tagging and Filtering:**: enabling the capability for organizing and running subsets of tests based on different criteria, through categorizing and selectively execute them based on tags.
+* **Tagging and Filtering:** enabling the capability for organizing and running subsets of tests based on different criteria, through categorizing and selectively execute them based on tags.

-These are just a few more features and improvements in JUnit 5.
-The framework is designed to provide developers with powerful and flexible testing capabilities, making it easier to write and execute tests for Java applications.

 </div>